 (c) At any time during the 12-month certification period, a parent may request an increase to the certified schedule based on provided documentation of need.

-(d) At any time during the 12-month certification period, a parent may request to decrease the certified schedule based on provided documentation of need.
+(d) At any time during the 12-month certification period, a parent may request to decrease the certified schedule based on provided documentation of neeis d.
 Requests for decrease in hours shall be provided in writing.
 In such a case, the contractor shall inform the family of the right to maintain the current certified schedule.

 (e) A family may receive services based on more than one need criterion at any one time, provided that applicable documentation has been collected.